Barbara Jones-Hogu: Career

 An exhibition of the work of afriCOBRA describes Jones-Hogu's individual art style as "fus[ing] political messages, images, and text."
 Jones-Hogu's work is displayed in many museums, including the Art Institute of Chicago, The Brooklyn Museum, the National Civil Rights Museum, and the National Museum of African American History and Culture.
-Her work has appeared in books, including Creating Their Own Image: The History of African American Women Artists, The Black Arts Movement: Literary Nationalism in the 1960s and 1970s, and Toward a People’s Art: The Contemporary Mural Movement.
+Her work has appeared in books, including Creating Their Own Image: The History of African American Women Artists, The Black Arts Movement: Literary Nationalism in the 1960s and 1970s, and Toward a People's Art: The Contemporary Mural Movement.
 She was represented from 2005 on by her art dealer, David Lusenhop of Lusenhop Fine Art, after she met him at an exhibition in which her work was displayed in 2004.
-She reportedly walked up to him and asked him why she did not receive an invitation to the show, as her work was being displayed in it.
+She reportedly walked up to him and asked him why she had not received an invitation to the show, as her work was being displayed in it.
 She and Lusenhop became friends.
 Lusenhop Fine Art, of Cleveland, Ohio, represents the Estate of Barbara Jones-Hogu.

 Her first solo museum exhibition took place at the DePaul Art Museum in Chicago in 2018.
 It was entitled Barbara Jones-Hogu: Resist, Relate, Unite 1968–1975.
 Others were not aware of how much work she had produced until the latest years of her life, when she was moved to a nursing home.
 Jones-Hogu reportedly told others that she did not produce much work, but many projects of hers were found, and thus they were collected into an exhibition.
 A catalog for the exhibition was funded by the Terra Foundation for American Art, and will be Jones-Hogu's first monograph.

 Works of Barbara Jones-Hogu

 Jones-Hogu's work is numerous in numbers, distribution and location.
-There is an abundance of work by Jones-Hogu which stems from both her importance and influence in AfriCOBRA's movement as well as her own independent work which extends from the 1960s and 70s up to recent years and her death in 2017.
-Some exhibitions of her work include "Soul of A Nation: Art In The Age of Black Power" exhibition, "AfriCOBRA Nation Time", "AfriCOBRA Messages to the People", and "We Wanted A Revolution: Black Radical Women, 1965-85," and many more.
+There is an abundance of work by Jones-Hogu that stems from both her importance and influence in AfriCOBRA's movement as well as her own independent work, which extends from the 1960s and '70s up to recent years and her death in 2017.
+Exhibitions in which her work featured include Soul of a Nation: Art in the Age of Black Power exhibition, AfriCOBRA Nation Time, AfriCOBRA Messages to the People, We Wanted A Revolution: Black Radical Women, 1965-85, and many more.